-(1) Amounts shown in these columns are possible amounts payable under the Company's annual executive cash incentive plan for 2022.
-The actual cash payments made in 2023 for 2022 performance under the Company's annual executive cash incentive plan are reported in the Summary Compensation table above.
-The Company's annual executive cash incentive plan in effect for 2022 is described more fully in the section titled "Compensation Discussion and Analysis-Annual Cash Incentive Awards" within this Proxy Statement.

-- (2) Amounts shown in these columns are the possible number of shares that may vest pursuant to the three-year performance-based restricted stock awards granted in February 2022 under the Company's 2016 Plan, which vest based on achievement of a three-year cumulative revenue goal for the period from January 1, 2022 through December 31, 2024 and are subject to adjustment based on the Company's relative TSR over the three-year performance period.
-See "Compensation Discussion and Analysis-Multi-Year Performance-Based Equity Incentive Awards" for a description of the material terms of these awards. - (3) Amounts shown in this column represent restricted stock and restricted stock unit awards granted to the NEOs in 2022, including (a) grants on February 16, 2022 in respect of achievement of 2021 net income goals and (b) restricted stock units granted on March 15, 2022 in connection with the Company's MSPP.
-The closing prices of the Company's common stock on February 16, 2022 and March 15, 2022 were \$67.29 and \$57.84, respectively.
-These awards were granted under the Company's 2016 Plan. - (4) Amounts shown in this column represent stock options granted to the NEOs in 2022 under the Company's 2016 Plan that vest in three equal annual installments after the date of grant.
-(5) The exercise price is the closing price of our common stock on the date of grant, as reported on the Nasdag Global Select Market. - (6) The amounts shown in this column represent the grant date fair value of each equity award computed in accordance with FASB ASC Topic 718 pursuant to SEC rules.
-For a discussion of the assumptions used in calculating the fair value of each equity award see Note 17 to the audited financial statements in the 2022 Annual Report. - (7) Amount shown represents the grant date fair value computed in accordance with FASB ASC Topic 718 pursuant to SEC rules of the maximum number of shares that could be earned pursuant to the three-year performance-based restricted stock awards, which vest based on achievement of a three-year cumulative revenue goal for the period from January 1, 2022 through December 31, 2024 and are subject to adjustment based on the Company's relative TSR over the three-year performance period.
-For a discussion of the assumptions used in calculating the fair value of each equity award see Note 17 to the audited financial statements in the 2022 Annual Report. - (8) This amount represents a service award granted to Mr. Florance on September 14, 2022 in connection with his 35th anniversary of employment with the Company pursuant to the Company's service award program.
-No other non-CEO NEOs received equity awards outside of our Compensation Committee's executive compensation program in 2022 and, in April 2023, our Board resolved that no executive officer shall be eligible to receive future grants under the Company's service award program.
+- (1) Amounts shown in these columns are possible amounts payable under the Company's annual executive cash incentive plan for 2023.
+The actual cash payments made in 2024 for 2023 performance under the Company's annual executive cash incentive plan are reported in the Summary Compensation Table above.
+The Company's annual executive cash incentive plan in effect for 2023 is described more fully in the section titled "Compensation Discussion and Analysis-2023 Annual Cash Incentive Awards" within this Proxy Statement. - (2) Amounts shown in these columns are the possible number of shares that may vest pursuant to the three-year performance-based restricted stock awards granted in February 2023 under the Company's 2016 Plan, which vest based on achievement of a three-year cumulative revenue goal for the period from January 1, 2023 through December 31, 2025 and are subject to adjustment based on the Company's relative TSR over the three-year performance period.
+See "Compensation Discussion and Analysis-Multi-Year Performance-Based Equity Incentive Awards" for a description of the material terms of these awards. - (3) Amounts shown in this column represent restricted stock and restricted stock unit awards granted to the NEOs in 2023, including (a) grants on February 14, 2023 in respect of achievement of 2022 net income goals and (b) restricted stock units granted on March 15, 2023 in connection with the Company's MSPP.
+The closing prices of the Company's common stock on February 14, 2023 and March 15, 2023 were \$76.78 and \$67.36, respectively.
+These awards were granted under the Company's 2016 Plan. - (4) Amounts shown in this column represent stock options granted to the NEOs in 2023 under the Company's 2016 Plan that vest in three equal annual installments after the date of grant.
+(5) The exercise price is the closing price of our common stock on the date of grant, as reported on Nasdag. - (5) The exercise price is the closing price of our common stock on the date of grant, as reported on Nasdac - (6) The amounts shown in this column represent the grant date fair value of each equity award computed in accordance with FASB ASC Topic 718 pursuant to SEC rules.
+For a discussion of the assumptions used in calculating the fair value of each equity award see Note 17 to the audited financial statements in the 2023 Annual Report. - (7) Amount shown represents the grant date fair value computed in accordance with FASB ASC Topic 718 pursuant to SEC rules of the maximum number of shares that could be earned pursuant to the three-year performance-based restricted stock awards, which vest based on achievement of a three-year cumulative revenue goal for the period from January 1, 2024 through December 31, 2025 and are subject to adjustment based on the Company's relative TSR over the three-year performance period.
+For a discussion of the assumptions used in calculating the fair value of each equity award see Note 17 to the audited financial statements in the 2023 Annual Report.